 |Generally the same as hard packed snow||The current snowmaking coverage is 53.4 ha of the ski area.
 The grooming team must ensure that this man-made snow is flattened into a skiable slope before we open each morning.
 On very cold nights (-10c or colder), it can be quite a job because of the amount of snow that can be produced.||Generally good, but by the time the skiers and boarders get onto the surface, it is usually the same as hard packed.|

-During peak season, Perisher employs up to 30 operators, some with 16 seasons of experience in Australia and North America.
+During peak season, Perisher employs up to 30 operators, many having extensive experience in Australia and North America.
 We employ Australian operators as well as operators from some of the best-known resorts in the world, such as Whistler Blackcomb and Squaw Valley to name just two.
 Our operators are among the best in the world in this highly specialised field.
 North American resorts actively seek out our operators because of their skills and work culture.

 Grooming is predominantly a night operation consisting of two shifts - 4 p.m. to 12 midnight and 12 midnight to about 9 a.m.
 In special circumstances, we may also groom during the day, but this is kept to a minimum for safety reasons.